Windows

 “And you'd be standin' in my front porch light”

 The front porch light as vigil, the light kept on for the absent partner to find his way back.
-The image carries the doubled register of hope and waiting: the speaker pictures James standing in her porch light at exactly 3:13, the same timestamp as betty's 'I'm here on your doorstep.'
+The image holds both hope and waiting: the speaker pictures James standing in her porch light at exactly 3:13, the same timestamp as betty's 'I'm here on your doorstep.'
 The porch light is the cardigan-side answer to Wendy's window light in Peter Pan (the light left on for Peter), and the cardigan-side answer to betty's doorstep arrival, the same threshold space seen from two perspectives.

 “It's the kind of cold, fogs up windshield glass”